This post may contain affiliate links. Please see my disclosure policy for details.

 You can board a Windermere Lake Cruise at any of the piers mentioned above, but the easiest ones to start your adventure are at Bowness, Ambleside Waterhead, and Lakeside.

-Each of these piers has dedicated car park, but there are also public transport options as well.
+Each of these piers has a dedicated car park, but there are also public transport options as well.

 By Car: From the M6, take the A590 heading into the Lake District.
 Follow the brown tourist signs for Windermere Lake Cruises at Lakeside Pier.
 For Bowness and Ambleside piers follow the A591.

 By Train: Windermere Train station will bring you right into the heart of the Lake District for a car-free adventure.
 From Windermere train station, it’s a 25-minute walk to Bowness Pier.
 Or, catch an interchange service to Bowness Bay.